rfabbri/vxd/README.txt

     promoted  to VXL, namely:
     - brl/bbas/bvgl/bvgl_param_curve, bvgl_eulerspiral, bvgl_biarc

+#### Example case: large scale

+Does the manual strategy used by the above team scale to larger systems?

+If there is a large system in a private repository, can we feasibly track changes back and forth between the public and private versions?
+Is the benefit of open sourcing only to make a huge effort to publish code so others can use, but the team itself doesn't use it, but only tracks it?
+The team has now two code bases to maintain, even if the changes are incremental and easy to merge by hand.

 ##### Some considerations

 Here are some of the issues with a VXL programming environment, from experience.